Delayed Functions

 • It works across any provider or platform

-• Delaying jobs is durable, and works across server restarts, serverless functions, and redeploys
+• Delays are durable and work across server restarts, serverless functions, and redeploys

-• You can enqueue jobs into the far future
+• You can schedule functions into the far future

 • Serverless functions are fully supported on all platforms